-That is why those who do not meet his criteria will be banished to Class E. At the end of the series, thanks to Koro Sensei and Class E students, Gakuho finally realized his error and eventually turned into a better educator than before.
+Those who do not meet his criteria will be banished to Class E. At the end of the series, thanks to Koro Sensei and Class E students, Gakuho finally realized his error and eventually turned into a better educator than before.

 17. Kurosawa Minamo (Azumanga Daioh)

 Kurosawa-sensei mainly teaches physical education.
 But compared to her colleague Yukari, she is more popular due to her knowledge, patience, kindness… Basically she is literally more superior than Yukari.
 Just do not let her get drunk, or else you might learn her other side.

 The legendary Turtle Hermit from Dragon Ball made it into the list, although some of you might complain on how he is placed quite low on the list.
 But again as I mentioned, you will understand when you see who else tops him as a better teacher.

 It is thanks to him that Goku and Krillin have become great martial artists.
 Though he has a perverted mind, it does not really matter considering his skill is literally no joke and he can teach quite well.

 15. Izumi Curtis (Fullmetal Alchemist)

 Teaching Edward and Alphonse alchemy was perhaps something that Izumi regretted.
 Who would have thought that they will use that ability to resurrect their mother.
 And after that, there is nothing that she can do anymore to fix the situation.